 Brief History of Prague Castle

 Considered to be the largest ancient castle in the world, Prague Castle is a sprawling monument home to incredible baroque and gothic structures like the St. Vitus Cathedral and the Golden Lane.
-Its origins date back to the Spread over 18 acres, the history of Prague Castle makes it an unmissable landmark.
+Its origins date back to 870 AD.
+Spread over 18 acres, the history of Prague Castle makes it an unmissable landmark.
 Over the years, Prague Castle has undergone several repairs and reconstructions.
-Josip Plečnik, the famous Slovenian architect, was responsible for extensive renovations in the time of the First Republic. the late 9th century during the reign of Bořivoj, the first Christian prince of Bohemia.
+Josip Plečnik, the famous Slovenian architect, was responsible for extensive renovations in the time of the First Republic.
+In the late 9th century during the reign of Bořivoj, the first Christian prince of Bohemia.
 Prague castle was formerly the seat of the kings of Bohemia.
-In the present day, it has become the official residence of the president of the Czech Republic.

 Also Known As: Pražský hrad, Crown of the Czech Republic